 What is Ginseng?

-American ginseng is known for its stimulant properties and is highly used in traditional Chinese medicine.
-Native Americans have used it as a headache reliever and treatment for fever and indigestion.
-It has been known to be effective for boosting mood, immunity, and cognition.
-Many studies have suggested that ginseng may protect against cancer.
+American ginseng is known for its stimulant properties and is used in traditional Chinese medicine.
+Native Americans have used it to relieve headaches and to treat fever and indigestion.
+It can boost mood, immunity, and cognition.
+Studies have also suggested that ginseng may protect against cancer.